 At first, it was really fun to teach my child at home!

-After a couple weeks though, I started to get a little weary of the prep time and trying to get my 3 year old to stay focused and engaged for the lessons.
+After a couple of weeks though, I started to get a little weary of the prep time and trying to get my 3-year-old to stay focused and engaged for the lessons.

 I also started to realize that she knew most of the curriculum – Colors, numbers, letters, shapes, etc.